inarobles/Smartbike/managed_components/espressif__esp_hosted/docs/feature_host_power_save.md

 3. **Network Connectivity Loss**
    - Verify the slave maintains its WiFi connection while the host is asleep.
-   - Check the Network Split configuration if enabled.

 4. **Transport Synchronization Issues**
    - Ensure the correct power state signals are being sent.
 After wake-up, the host should log that it is informing the slave it has woken up.